 The Full-Time Job matching feature is another highlight of the YY App.
 This feature leverages data analytics technology to match more serious job seekers who aspire for a full time rather than part time job.
 The job matching feature utilizes data analysis of location, performance reviews, and job preferences to increase the success rate of matching between customers (employers) and users.
 With just a few taps, aspiring job seekers can browse through an extensive list of job openings and apply for them with their resumes.
 The employer can check their submissions on the YY App.
-Customers will top up money in exchange for credits to post these job listings on our platform.
-For topping up between S\$1 to S\$499, customers can exchange credits at a rate of S\$1 to 10 credits.
-For topping up between S\$500 to S\$999, customers can exchange credits at a rate of S\$1 to 15 credits.
-The job postings will cost our customers (i) 300 points for a 3 day posting, (ii) 490 points for a 7 day posting and (iii) 1,140 points for a 30 day posting.
+To encourage more usage of our platform, there are currently no fees associated with utilizing our platform by our customers to post full time jobs.